A "crackling debut thriller."

 — Joseph Weisberg, creator of The Americans

 "Gritty, propulsive, dark, and twisty.
-The setting in Bahrain during the Arab Awakening is beautifully rendered; you can feel the swampy heat on the page.
-[It] recalls John le Carré's A Perfect Spy."
+The setting in Bahrain during the Arab Awakening is beautifully rendered; you can feel the swampy heat on the page."

 — David McCloskey, former CIA officer and author of Damascus Station and Moscow X